vertica/spark-connector/README.md

 To get started with using the connector, we'll need to make sure all the prerequisites are in place.
 These are:
 - A Vertica installation
 - Spark 3.0.0 or higher
-- An HDFS cluster or S3 bucket, for use as an intermediary between Spark and Vertica
+- An HDFS cluster or HDFS compatible (S3, Google Cloud Storage, etc.), for use as an intermediary between Spark and Vertica
 - A spark application, either running locally for quick testing, or running on a spark cluster.
 If using S3, Spark must be using hadoop 3.3

 For an easier quick test of the connector using a dockerized environment, see [this guide for running our examples.](examples/README.md)